rishihhp/sapl/README.md

 - 📅 Event RSVP & reminders system
 - 🎓 Learning modules for cybersecurity, digital safety, and more

 ---

-## 👨‍💻 Creator

-**Rishi Hariharaprasad**
-High School Programmer | Community Technologist
-📍 San Antonio, TX
-🎓 SAPL Contributor | Rise Finalist | Congressional App Winner

----

 ## 📝 License

 This project is open-source and free to use under the MIT License.

----

-> “Libraries are more than buildings—they’re access points to knowledge.
-This bot brings the library to where young people already are: online.”